-- opment and the overall consequences of increased activity in the transport sector, including problems related to the environment.
+38. The participating States recognize the important role of transport in economic and social development and the overall consequences of increased activity in the transport sector, including problems related to the environment.
 They will therefore encourage the elaboration of measures for achieving an economically more efficient transport system, taking into account the relative merits of different modes of transport and their potential effects on human health, safety and the environment.
 In this connection they will, through bilateral and multilateral means, give particular attention to questions concerning multimodal transport networks, combined transport, transit flows and the simplification of transport formalities and, in particular, of transport documents.
-They also welcome the work done by the ECE in this context. - (39) The participating States underline the economic importance of tourism and its contribution to the mutual understanding of peoples.
+They also welcome the work done by the ECE in this context.
+39. The participating States underline the economic importance of tourism and its contribution to the mutual understanding of peoples.
 They therefore favour the development of co-operation in this field and will facilitate normal contacts between tourists and the local population.

-To this end they will endeavour to improve the infrastructure for tourism, inter alia by diversifying accommodation and by developing facilities for low-budget and youth tourism, including small-scale private accommodation.
-They will also consider in a positive spirit the progressive phasing out, for foreign tourists, of minimum exchange requirements where they apply, allow the reconversion of legally acquired local currency, and, furthermore, encourage non-discriminatory pricing for all foreign tourists irrespective of their nationality.
+They therefore favour the development of co-operation in this field and will facilitate normal contacts between tourists and the local population.
+To this end they will endeavour to improve the infrastructure for tourism, inter alia, by diversifying accommodation and by developingfacilities for low-budget and youth tourism, including small-scale private accommodation.
+They will also consider in a positive spirit the progressive phasing out for foreign tourists of minimum exchange requirements where they apply, allow the reconversion of legally acquired local currency, and, furthermore, encourage non-discriminatory pricing for all foreign tourists irrespective of their nationality.
 They will also reduce arrival and departure procedures to the necessary minimum.
-The participating States will create conditions conducive to the establishment of joint projects in the field of tourism, including joint ventures and personnel training programmes. - (40) The participating States emphasize the need for effective implementation of the provisions of the Final Act and the Madrid Concluding Document relating to migrant workers and their families in Europe.
+The participating States will create conditions conducive to the establishment of joint projects in the field of tourism, including joint ventures and personnel training programmes.

+40. The participating States emphasize the need for effective implementation of the provisions of the Final Act and the Madrid Concluding Document relating to migrant workers and their families in Europe.
 They invite host countries and countries of origin to make efforts to improve further the economic, social, cultural and other conditions of life for migrant workers and their families legally residing in the host countries.
 They recommend that host countries and countries of origin should promote their bilateral co-operation in relevant fields with a view to facilitating the reintegration of migrant workers and their families returning to their country of origin.